-The primary symptoms of coccyx injury are pain and tenderness in the base of the spine.
+The primary symptoms of coccyx injury are pain and tenderness at the base of the spine.
 If the tailbone area of your back feels sensitive to touch, and if you experience pain from the actions of sitting down and standing up, the condition you are dealing with may be coccydynia.
 In some cases, individuals with coccydynia may also experience pain while defecating, as the coccyx plays a role in rectal functions.
-Others may experience diminished pain while sitting that worsens when standing up; this is caused by muscle tightness in the gluteal area that can contribute to tailbone injury.
+Others may experience diminished pain while sitting that worsens when standing up; this is caused by muscle tightness in the gluteal area that can contribute to a tailbone injury.

-List of Symptoms for Coccyx Injury:
+List of Symptoms of Coccyx Injury:

 - Pain in lower back